 - Specialist to clinician and patient (this may be from secondary to primary care where all participants may be in different locations)

 - Remote clinician to group of patients.

-Lancashire and South Cumbria Integrated Care System is accelerating the deployment and implementation of video consultations and group clinics to support remote working.
+Lancashire and South Cumbria Integrated Care System is accelerating the deployment and implementation of video group clinics to support remote working.

 Video group clinics have the potential to be used for the management of people with similar conditions in a group.
 They could also be used to support people who are worried about COVID-19 symptoms as a virtual drop in to provide information, but not to manage acutely unwell patients.

 Video group clinics are a different way to see people with similar health issues.
 Before coronavirus (COVID-19), a number of local GP practices were already working this way to support and review people with long-term conditions like diabetes and asthma.